Randa Markos: Ultimate Fighting Championship

-Markos faced Angela Hill on March 23, 2019 at UFC Fight Night: Thompson vs. Pettis.
+Markos faced former TUF housemate Angela Hill on March 23, 2019 at UFC Fight Night: Thompson vs. Pettis.
 She won the fight due to an armbar submission in the first round.
 This win earned her the Performance of the Night award.

-Markos faced Cláudia Gadelha on July 6, 2019 at UFC 239.
+On July 6, 2019, she faced Cláudia Gadelha on at UFC 239.
 She lost the fight via unanimous decision.
 Markos faced Ashley Yoder on October 26, 2019 at UFC on ESPN+ 20.
 She won the fight via split decision.

 Markos faced Amanda Ribas, replacing injured Paige VanZant on March 14, 2020 at UFC Fight Night 170.
 She lost the fight via unanimous decision.

-Markos faced Mackenzie Dern on September 19, 2020 at UFC Fight Night 178.
+On September 19, 2020, Markos faced Mackenzie Dern at UFC Fight Night 178.
 She lost the fight via submission in the first round.
 Markos faced promotional newcomer Kanako Murata, replacing injured Lívia Renata Souza, on November 14, 2020 at UFC Fight Night: Felder vs. dos Anjos.
 She lost the fight via unanimous decision.

+Markos moved to Texas around 2021 to switch gyms due to the COVID-19 pandemic.
 Markos was scheduled to face Luana Pinheiro on March 27, 2021 at UFC 260.
-However, Markos was removed from the card on March 18 after testing positive for COVID-19.
+However, she was removed from the card on March 18 after testing positive for COVID-19.
 The bout was rescheduled for May 1, 2021 at UFC on ESPN: Reyes vs. Procházka.
 Markos lost the bout via disqualification in the first round after accidentally upkicking Pinheiro in the head, resulting in Pinheiro being unable to continue.
+She accused Pinheiro of faking the injury in order to force a disqualification win.

 Markos faced Lívia Renata Souza on October 23, 2021 at UFC Fight Night 196.
 She won the fight via unanimous decision.

-After her last bout, it was announced that her UFC contract was not renewed.
+After the fight, it was announced that her UFC contract was not renewed.

+Personal life

+Markos has family that live in other countries, namely Australia and California, having been split during the Iran-Iraq War.
+She is married to Jeff Thomas, who is also an MMA fighter.